SAP-samples/teched2025-XP262/README.md

-# Session ID - Session Title
+# XP262 - Best practices for a successful clean core journey with SAP Build solutions

 ## Description

-This repository contains the material for the SAP TechEd 2025 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2025 session called XP262 - Best practices for a successful clean core journey with SAP Build solutions.

 ## Overview